 A pull request may also be created by anyone who has become a contributor to Iris.
-Permissions to merge pull requests to the main code base (master) are only given to core developers of Iris, this is to ensure a measure of control.
+Permissions to merge pull requests to the main branch are only given to core developers of Iris, this is to ensure a measure of control.